 This is a collection of both short and long orchestral works by Holst.
 It’s a scattershot collection, like so many others.

 This is a compilation of some of Holst’s shorter orchestral works.

 This is collection of 25 recordings featuring Earl Hines – solo, leading his orchestra, with Armstrong, Bechet and some other, less famous bandleaders.
 It jumps around a little too much… The title track appears to be the 1939 “Piano Man” (there are four, confusingly) and it’s more of a celebration of Hines’ legend than anything …

 I can be quite picky about compilations, especially when there is a supposed theme to them, such as “violin concertos.”
 I generally want my music to be at least of the same era – and performed by the same people – rather than a hodgepodge that some record exec thought was a good idea.

-I have finally finished this book, but it isn’t just the books fault – at least some of the responsibility lies with our new puppy who, especially in November, did not leave me with enough energy read.
+I have finally finished Call it Sleep by Henry Roth, but it isn’t just the book’s fault – at least some of the responsibility lies with our new puppy who, especially in November, did not leave me with enough energy to read.
 Anyway, I’m finally done and I’m glad I read it.
-I must say that at first I struggled to care.
-Roth does an excellent job of creating one little boy’s world in early 1900s NYC but I found his parents unlikable and, as someone who had a rather nice childhood, I had trouble caring about his miserable but not truly horrible childhood.
-(I Read More